Best Places to Go Fishing in Florida

 - Location: Northeast Florida

-- Target Species: Redfish, flounder, tarpon, snapper, grouper, kingfish
+- Target Species: Redfish, flounder, tarpon, snapper, grouper, king mackerel

-- Best Time to Fish: Year-round, with the best offshore fishing in summer.
+- Best Time to Fish: Year-round, with warmer months often favored for many offshore trips

 7. Islamorada – Sport Fishing Capital of the World

-- Best for: Saltwater fishing, both inshore and offshore
+- Best for: Saltwater fishing, including flats, backcountry, reef, and offshore trips

 - Target Species: Tarpon, bonefish, permit, sailfish, mahi-mahi, wahoo

-- Best Time to Fish: Year-round, with the best tarpon fishing in spring and early summer.
+- Best Time to Fish: Year-round, with species availability shifting by season

 8. Jacksonville – Northeast Florida’s Fishing Gem